aliwocha/task-manager/README.md

 # **Task Manager**

-The app is being created for personal use.
-It allows adding, editing and deleting tasks, changing statuses and priorities, loading and saving data in the database, as well as authentication of users.
+The app allows adding, editing and deleting tasks, changing statuses and priorities, loading and saving data in the database, as well as authentication and registration of users.
 I am currently developing the backend part.
-Frontend will be written in either AngularJS or React.
+Frontend will be written in the future.
 Both layers will be communicating using REST API.

 **The applications is _IN PROGRESS_**.